F18/ai-aircargo-planning-agent/ai-aircargo-planning-agent/report/report.md

 restricted domain (i.e., one that has only a few actions) and needs to operate in real time?*

+The most appropriate algorithm for planning in a very restricted domain that needs to operate in real time is the algorithm that has the smallest computational time for the smallest number of actions that we studied.
+In this case, I would select the `gb-unmet` algorithm, followed by the `ucs`, `as-set`, and `as-unmet`.
+The `dfs` algorithm is fast for restricted problems, but is disqualified since it was not able to find the optimal path length, even for restricted domains.

 ## Question 2